Skip to main content

 The University has purchased a Travel policy to cover faculty, staff and students traveling outside of the United States, while on University sponsored trips including study abroad programs.
 This insurance is primary to all other insurance policies that may also provide coverage.

-For Benefit Summaries, Insurance Cards, and instructions on how to use the insurance while abroad visit the UCF University Compliance, Ethics, and Risk Office website.
+For Benefit Summaries, Insurance Cards, and instructions on how to use the insurance while abroad please contact International Health and Safety at intlsafety@ucf.edu.

 General exclusions include : “Injury or loss contributed by the use of drugs unless administered by a doctor.”